 This course extends the concepts studied in Principles of Mathematics 9 and again is focused on major curriculum organizers including problem-solving, number concepts and operations, patterns and relations, shape and space, and statistics and probability.
 Topics include the analysis and creation of table data, the real number system with operation on radicals, powers and roots, arithmetic and linear growth, polynomials, rational expressions, equations, functions and function notation, domain and range, linear functions and direct variation, volume and surface area, general triangle trigonometry, sine and cosine laws, coordinate geometry of straight lines, data analysis with the emphasis on sampling, probability, and expected values.

-WORKPLACE MATH 10
+WORKPLACE MATHEMATICS 10

 This course focuses on math topics that are useful in our daily tasks and in many of the trade careers.
 Topics include unit conversion, money and currency, measurement and some trigonometry.
 The course is intended for students who are planning to enter a career in the trades or who do not expect to pursue post-secondary studies related to math.